shahidabbas37/rockville-test/README.md

 # Recommanded Movies

-To list recommended movies, a query is used to identify movies with high ratings and those that have been uploaded most recently.
-This approach aims to provide users with movies that are both highly rated and recently added.
+To generate a list of recommended movies, a query is employed to filter out movies with high ratings and those that have been uploaded most recently.
+These recommendations are further refined by taking into account the user's age group.
+For instance, users aged 5 to 15 are recommended animated movies, while those aged 16 to 30 receive action movie recommendations.
+Users aged 30 and above will find comedy movies in their recommendations.
+Additionally, the user's favorite categories play a role in suggesting movies as well as added pagination.
+This combined approach ensures that users are presented with highly-rated and recently added movies that align with their age group and preferences.

 # Postman Collection